 What does a typical day look like for you?

-Don’t ask “What do you do?”
+Don’t ask, “What do you do?”
 Instead, ask them about their typical day.
-This question will give you much more robust answers and you will learn far more about a person than just “What do you do?”
-You can find out if they are an early riser, how they spend their free time and typically their job will come up as well.
-I have found that you don’t really need to ask about their career–it usually comes up naturally
+This question will give you much more robust answers and you will learn far more about a person than just asking, “What do you do?”
+You can find out if they are an early riser, how they spend their free time, and, typically, their job will come up as well.
+I have found that you don’t really need to ask about their career–it usually comes up naturally.

 I was reading this _____ and they said____.